SaikrishnaAkkenapelly/MiniUrl/README.md

-MiniUrl
+**MiniUrl**

-This is the parent repository of MiniUrl application containing multiple microservices and their helm charts.
+This is the parent repository of MiniUrl application containing its microservices and their helm charts.

 **Services**
 * traefik-service